Ali Akbar Bahman: Family

-Ali Akbar Bahman was a member of the famous Bahmani-Qajar family.
+Ali Akbar Bahman was a member of the famous Bahmani family.
 He was born in Tehran as Mirza Ali Akbar Khan in 1883, and died there in 1967.
-He descended from the family of Prince Bahman Mirza Qajar, son of Abbas Mirza.
-Bahman Mirza (1810-1884) was governor-general of Azerbaijan, and prince-regent for his ill brother Mohammad Shah and the infant crown prince Nasir al-Din.
+He descended from the family of Prince Bahman Mirza, son of Abbas Mirza.
+Bahman Mirza (1810–1884) was governor-general of Azerbaijan, and prince-regent for his ill brother Mohammad Shah Qajar and the infant crown prince Naser al-Din Mirza.
 After Bahman Mirza fell out of favour at court he went into exile to the Russian Caucasus.

-His eldest son Prince Anoushiravan Mirza (1833-1899) returned to Iran, and had a daughter called Princess Malekeh Afagh Khanom (1863 - 26 October 1917), Ali Akbar Bahman's mother.
-His father was Mirza Hossein Behnam from an aristocratic family from Tabriz, which served the royal house since the days of Fath Ali Shah.
-Because of his father's early death in 1897 his mother married secondly Amanollah Khan entitled Zia' os-Soltan (lit.
-"Splendour of the Sovereign") from the Donboli family, her maternal cousin, who was a big landowner at Tabriz, and notable at court.
+His eldest son, Prince Anoushiravan Mirza (1833–1899), returned to Iran, and had a daughter called Princess Malekeh Afagh Khanom (1863 – 26 October 1917), Ali Akbar Bahman's mother.
+His father was Mirza Hossein Behnam from an aristocratic family from Tabriz, which served the royal house since the days of Fath-Ali Shah Qajar.
+Because of his father's early death in 1897 his mother married secondly Amanollah Khan Zia' os-Soltan from the Donboli family, her maternal cousin, who was a big landowner at Tabriz, and notable at court.
 His stepfather, a politician in the Iranian constitutional movement, encouraged young Ali Akbar in his career and introduced him to several political figures of that time like Yahya Dowlatabadi.

-In 1931, when family names were mandated in Iran, Ali Akbar and his siblings Ali Asghar and Nosrat ol-Molouk Khanom named their family Bahman in honor of their grandfather Prince Bahman Mirza.
+In 1931, when family names were mandated in Iran, Ali Akbar and his siblings Ali Asghar and Nosrat ol-Molouk Khanom named their family Bahman in honour of their grandfather Prince Bahman Mirza.